tommyzhng/PX4-Simulink-SIL_HIL-Tools/README.md

 ## Installation

 1. Clone this repo into the root folder of your dynamics model.
+2. git submodule init
+3. git submodule update --recursive --remote
-2. Build the cpp file with the build.m file and replace your matlab install location.
+4. Build the cpp file with the build.m file and replace your matlab install location.
-3. Connect the inputs from your model and output to a rate controller and selector block.
+5. Connect the inputs from your model and output to a rate controller and selector block.
 (Currently working on a way to bypass further processing in simulink)

 ## Running the simulation